maria-t/hillclimber/README.md

 Implementation of a simple hillclimber.

 ## Installing
-When in Ubuntu 18.04 run with
+When in Ubuntu 18.04 compile with

 ```g++ -o solver main.cpp eval.o -static```